michaelkamprath/mcs-85-plus-sample-code/README.md

 Note that while all the 8085 mnemonics are identical with this BespokeASM confirguration, there are some differences with assembler directives from legacy 8085 assemblers.
 [These differences are documented here](https://github.com/michaelkamprath/bespokeasm/tree/main/examples/intel-8085#instruction-set).
 As a result, minor modifications of legacy 8085 assembly code is required in order to compile it with BespokeASM.

 ## MCS-85+ "Kernel"
 A very lightweight kernel for creating program for the MCS-85+ is available in the [`common` directory](./common) of this repository.
 It provides 32-bit math and memory management functions, plus defines some constants for calling functions in the monitor, notably serial printing functions.
-To use this kernel, your program's code would start witht he following:
+To use this kernel, your program's code would start with the following:
 ```asm
 #include "kernel.a85"